savanna-project/labs-monitoring/README.md

 *  guest_user - guest user fot web UI ('guest' by default);
 *  guest_password - password fot guest user ('welcome' by default);
 *  admin_email - The e-mail for notifications and alerts (using 'root@localhost' by default);
-*  openstack_log_dir - directory, where located logs for openstack.
+*  devstack_log_dir - directory, where located logs for openstack.
 It only uses for devstack, for now (using '/opt/stack/logs/screen' by default);
 *  refresh_rate - The interval for services checking (using '30' second by default);
 *  command_check_interval - The interval to wait between external command checks (using "10s" by default, 's' is necessary).